gokhansengun/gokhansengun.github.io/aboutme-en.md

 <center><h2>Gökhan Şengün</h2></center>

 I work for Netas as New Product and R&D Business Development Manager.
-I live in Istanbul, am married with my love and dad of one kid.
+I live in Istanbul, am married with my love and dad of two kids.

 I started my professional work life as developing software for Embedded Systems.
 From 2006 to the end of 2012, I developed software on VxWorks and Embedded Linux systems using C and C++ for mission critical systems.
 This period allowed me to explore scheduling, file systems, network stack deeply.
 In 2012, I wanted to make a change in my career and moved to application development which I previously work on my spare times.
 Blending my previous knowledge on embedded systems with application development, I have gained several useful information especially in performance optimization and application durability (7x24).